 I got more curious about the subject of innovation while taking an interesting course during my MBA at IE Business School.
-The class is called Critical Management Thinking and being taught by Professor Rolf Strom-Olsen.
-At one of our classes we discussed innovation and its role in the business world.
-Although, the Prof. claimed, and I agree with him, that innovation is not the only way for an organization to survive, when the management decides to innovate, what are the best ways to do so?
+The class is called Critical Management Thinking and is being taught by Professor Rolf Strom-Olsen.
+At one of our classes, we discussed innovation and its role in the business world.
+Although, Prof. claimed, and I agree with him, that innovation is not the only way for an organization to survive when the management decides to innovate, what are the best ways to do so?

 I truly believe that one of the best ways to create something valuable, new and important is to work with artists.

 At the beginning of the year, an interesting panel took place during the Social Media Week in New York.
 The panel consisted of professionals in the field of art and faced the question: “Why the future of innovation belongs to artists and designers?”

 The participants in the panel which was moderated by Julia Kandinsky, director of NEWINC, the incubator for designers and artists were Jamie Zigelbaum, an artist, Heather Corcoran, executive director of Rhizome, David Benjamin, architect and professor and Colombia university and Alexander Chan, Creative Director at Google Creative Lab.

 It started with the question “what is innovation”.
 “Innovation is not about building something new, but about…kinda reducing the need for something and making less in our lives,” said Chen. “it’s important to…to kinda take back technology for the sake of creativity.
 So innovation is a step in that direction all the way,” added Benjamin.